qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 - Antimemes are usually boring and "obvious" (hindsight bias).
 - The information that conflicts with existing beliefs are also antimemes. (confirmation bias)

-Antimemes are easier to be forgotten than memes.
-Some antimemes are worth reviewing.
+Antimemes are easier to be forgotten than other information.
+Some antimemes are worth reviewing periodically.

 ### Longing for attention

 People wants attention from others.
 Some people try to gain attention by posting things on the internet.

-> Attention is a psychological commodity which people value inherently.
+> **Attention is a psychological commodity which people value inherently**.
 >
-> ...
+> ......
 >
 > Producers who go viral produce 183% more posts per day for the subsequent month.
 >